 A Dream for a School

 Their family has experienced a great deal of financial hardship.
 Like many Tanzanian families who live near the world poverty line, quality education wasn’t always possible and they struggled to get by.
-When he was a boy, Emanuel often did not eat before school because they didn’t have enough food.
+When he was a boy, Emmanuel often did not eat before school because they didn’t have enough food.
 He and his brothers were even sent home from school for not being able to pay the small amount of money the government schools required.

 They didn’t have a lot of money, but they did have some land.
-Ojung’u had inherited a piece of land from his father, located in Kisongo, a small village in the outskirts of Arusha, Tanzania.
+Ojung’u had inherited a piece of land from his father, located in Kisongo, a small village on the outskirts of Arusha, Tanzania.

 It was the perfect location for a school.

 Ojung’u had a dream: to build a school in Kisongo that would provide top-quality, accessible education for local children, no matter their background or circumstances.

 The idea for a school — a seed for the dream — was planted.

 Other seeds were planted too, across the globe in a garden in Roseville, Minnesota.

 Bethany, who also has a passion for gardening, organized a large plant sale to raise funds for the school.
 She divided and repotted thousands of plants from her award-winning backyard garden.
 With help from her family and friends, the sale raised over $16,000.

 The proceeds from the plant sale helped fund the groundbreaking of Bethany Pre & Primary English Medium School in Kisongo, Tanzania.